aryaman-dayal/cse15l-lab-reports/Lab3.md

 ## Part 2
 1) `-i`
-This command makes the grep search case insensitive, thus ignoring the difference between upper and lowercase letters for the string in quotes.
+This command makes the grep search for the lines that contain the string in quotes case insensitive, thus ignoring the difference between upper and lowercase letters for the string in quotes.

 `grep -i "temperate and nearly cloudless" ./technical/911report/chapter-1.txt`